Bethany Didsbury Updates

 You will need to show a privately obtained negative COVID-19 test taken within 72 hours before entering our site.
 Many community pharmacies offer this service.
 Please do not bring completed rapid self-tests to the sites as these pose a transmission risk.

-We will continue to adhere to public health orders and additional guidance from Dr. Hinshaw in the weeks ahead, and will consult with our Resident Family Councils in four weeks to assess our Proof of Vaccination program.
+We continue to adhere to public health orders and additional guidance from Dr. Hinshaw, and regularly consult with our Resident Family Councils to assess our Proof of Vaccination program.

 We know you are concerned about the safety and wellbeing of your loved ones.
 We are too.
 As always, we are diligently following protocols and working closely with our public health bodies and Alberta’s Chief Medical Officer of Health to ensure that we are acting on the most current information and public health recommendations.